ipspace/netlab/docs/labs/clab.md

 ## Using File Binds

-You can use **clab.binds** to map container paths to host file system paths.
-Host file paths (dictionary keys) in **clab.binds** might contain dots which would trigger the expansion of keys-with-dots into hierarchical dictionary.
-To prevent that, all host file paths should have at least one '/' character, for example:
+You can use **clab.binds** to map container paths to host file system paths, for example:

 ```
 nodes: